martinstromberg/martinstromberg/README.md

 Since I've mostly developed software targeting the web, I want to try my hand at some non-web projects.
 Coming up with ideas can be challenging though.

-I've always struggeled with imposter syndrome, but in an attempt to combat it, I've decided to try to commit something to a public repository (almost) every day.
-While I doubt I will be able to keep up with that commitment, continuously pushing my personal projects to public repositories is the goal.
-Let's see how well I fare 😄

 🌱 Right now, I'm exploring:
  - Go
  - Haskell